Parents Of Autistic Son Light Way For Special Needs Children With Care Program

 The centre is a collaboration between Candy, Alex and Johnny Fok, a Board Certified Behavior Analyst and clinical director of Intervention Services for Autism and Developmental Delay.
 When Yohanes went through a golden period of preschool support, Candy found a trusted therapist in Mr Fok and a special preschool that genuinely understood her son's needs.

 "Our family was thrust into a whirlwind of therapies, educational programs, and life decisions," reflected Candy.
-"After we learned about Yohanes' needs at age three, we started a quest to find trustworthy therapists.ï¿1⁄2
+"After we learned about Yohanes' needs at age three, we started a quest to find trustworthy therapists.”

 While there are special needs after-school care centres in Singapore, they don't equip students with the academic skills necessary to prepare for PSLE eventually.
 Mainstream "after-school care" centres, on the other hand, lack the expertise and low student-to-staff ratio crucial for supporting autistic children.